Skip to content

 Management and HR should give insight to employees on how they can contribute to the business strategy through their different job roles.

 Training makes acting according to the business strategy definition loud and clear.
-For that reason, your policies have to enable your employees to take the right decisions.
+For that reason, your policies have to enable your employees to make the right decisions.

 For example, if the strategy’s priority is to put customers first, then your customer service representatives must have the authority and freedom to solve customers’ issues seamlessly.
 Having a long or a rigid policy demolishes your objectives.

-Many companies which have innovation and creativity as core values don’t really practice what they preach, or even worse; punish their employees for thinking outside the box.
+Many companies that have innovation and creativity as core values don’t really practise what they preach, or even worse, punish their employees for thinking outside the box.
 This detracts from your business strategy’s credibility from the employees’ point of view.

 To protect your business strategy, you must ensure you don’t have any internal policies that hinder its development.